-Anthony Joshua, Joseph Parker shine in heavyweight boxing doubleheader
+Anthony Joshua, Joseph Parker shine in heavyweight boxing double-header

 The identity of Joshua’s next opponent is unclear following Joseph Parker’s shock defeat of Deontay Wilder on the same card.

-The doubleheader was expected to set up a March bout between Wilder and Joshua.
+The double-header was expected to set up a March bout between Wilder and Joshua.

 Instead, it appears Parker is in a position to step up in March, with the winner of that fight hoping to get a shot at the undisputed championship, which will be decided on February 17 when Tyson Fury and Oleksandr Usyk meet in Saudi Arabia.
 The heavyweight division has not been unified this century.